usnistgov/pyPRISM/docs/install.rst

 ===============
 #.
 ModuleNotFoundError or ImportError

-    This means that the current distribution of python cannot find the pyPRISM package.
+    This means that your current distribution of python cannot find the pyPRISM package.
 If you run the command below in a terminal, the pyPRISM package *must* be found in one of the listed directories.